All Episodes

 Now, I have news for them.

-They're still gonna get to come in and give depositions.
+They're still going to get to come in and give depositions.

-They may think they're not going to, but they're gonna be coming in to give depositions throughout the summer, and that's part of the 42 names that I sent uh to Chairman Gowdy and Chairman Goodlat.
+They may think they're not going to, but they're going to be coming in to give depositions throughout the summer.

 So I have every expectation that there will be many opportunities for these 42 individuals to come to Congress, even though they have tried to wait us out.

-And I think that'll I think they are they'd love to see Republicans lose.
+And I think they'd love to see Republicans lose.

-They are they are banking on a loss by the Republicans in the fall, which is why people have to understand how important it's gonna be to get out and vote in this election to ensure that the members of Congress are returned that are actively involved to ensure because if the Democrats get control, they're gonna drop all of this investigation.
+I don't want to, I hate to say that, but I have to believe that the Department of Justice and FBI, the people at the leadership, they are banking on a loss by the Republicans in the fall, which is why people have to understand how important it's going to be to get out and vote in this election to ensure that the members of Congress are returned that are actively involved to ensure, because if the Democrats get control, they're going to drop all of this investigation.

-If you want to be a part of the program, Apparently, along with the phony dossier, there are other materials that absolutely have been well that will so devastate the process in terms of of corroborating the lie to the Pfizer court judges in the applications to get a warrant to spy on a Trump campaign associate in the lead up to the 2016 campaign.
+If you want to be a part of the program, apparently, along with the phony dossier, there are other materials that absolutely have been, well, that will so devastate the process in terms of corroborating the lie to the FISA court judges in the applications to get a warrant to spy on a Trump campaign associate in the lead up to the 2016 campaign.

 Mr. Chairman, before the break, I played you a phone conversation of a colleague of yours.